varshithams/portfolio/README.md

 ## 3 data Visualization

-Utilizing the comprehensive dataset provided, I have crafted <u>three</u> distinct data visualizations to elucidate various aspects of the data, each tailored to present specific insights effectively.
+Utilizing the comprehensive dataset provided in [visualizing debt](visualizing-government-debt), I have crafted <u>three</u> distinct data visualizations to elucidate various aspects of the data, each tailored to present specific insights effectively.

 The first visualization is a [Heat Map](heat-map).
 This method is particularly adept at showcasing the concentration of values across two dimensions, allowing for a quick comparison across categories and time.
 In this instance, the Heat Map vividly highlights the differences in values across various locations over a series of years, with color intensities reflecting the magnitude of the data points.
 This visualization is instrumental in identifying trends and outliers at a glance.